justinethier/cyclone/docs/api/scheme/cyclone/match.md

-The original version was written on 2006/11/29 and described in the following Usenet post: http://groups.google.com/group/comp.lang.scheme/msg/0941234de7112ffd and is still available at http://synthcode.com/scheme/match-simple.scm
+The original version was written on 2006/11/29 and described in the following Usenet post: http://groups.google.com/group/comp.lang.scheme/msg/0941234de7112ffd

+and is still available at: http://synthcode.com/scheme/match-simple.scm

 It's just 80 lines for the core MATCH, and an extra 40 lines for MATCH-LET, MATCH-LAMBDA and other syntactic sugar.